mattfoster/ipython-tmbundle/README.md

 A simple language grammar for highlighting `ipythonrc` files in also included.
 You can switch the language grammar to the `ipythonrc` type by pressing `⌃⌥⇧I` (Shift + Cmd + Alt + I).
 A bundle command is also available for easy editing of the file (provided it lives under `~/.ipython`).

+# Socket Support

+Socket support is very much **work in progress**.

+It is currently possible to connect to the IPYthon vim server extension (`ipy_vimserver`), although support is currently limited to a few test commands.
+To do this, fire up IPYthon, and enable the server using:

+    import ipy_vimserver
+    ipy_vimserver.setup('sessionname')

+This will create a unix socket in `~/.ipython/` which you can then connect to using the bundle's `Connect to IPYthon server command`.

+This command should detect multiple sessions and ask which to connect to.
+Please note it is not possible to connect to multiple IPYthon servers.

 # Installation

 This bundle is best installed using GetBundles.
 You can also clone it from GitHub, or download a tarball.